Bears (The Bear): Casting

 Series creator Chris Storer and actor Brie Larson first met approximately 15 years ago, and renewed their acquaintance at awards shows where both The Bear and Larson's Lessons in Chemistry were nominated.
 According to Vanity Fair, Storer offered Larson the part of Francine Fak in "early 2024."
 Larson said, "I created this backstory that she was a micro-influencer, because I was constantly caring about my appearance and taking selfies.
 I see a version [of the show] where that part comes into play and is helpful in the future for the restaurant."

-Set decoration

-Consistent with his Ridley Scott obsession, Richie has a Thelma & Louise poster on the wall in his apartment.

 Costuming

-Costume designer Courtney Wheeler's favorite wedding looks were from Nat and Francie because there is a "light cottage-core vibe happening, and we thought it would be so funny if they wore these sweeter silhouettes, because they are absolutely trash-talking the shit out of each other.
-Francine's wedding dress is from Silkie, and Sugar's wedding dress is from Ganni."
+Costume designer Courtney Wheeler's favourite wedding looks were from Nat and Francie because "we thought it would be so funny if they wore these sweeter silhouettes, because they are absolutely trash-talking the shit out of each other."
+Wheeler told Harper's Bazaar, "Before filming, we sat down and asked ourselves, what is the most Midwestern thing we can do for these girls?
+We eventually ended up with this perfect Hill House Home–type look—this very cottagecore, very feminine, springtime, romantic look.
+Francie wore a dress from Selkie, and Sugar's was from Ganni.
+We thought, wouldn't it be funny if both Francie and Sugar had these dreamy picnic dresses and they were just completely sailor-mouthing, so upset at each other and just yelling?
+They look so 'I'm just a girl', while their mouths are just like 'Do you know what you did?'"

-Claire's dress was a Victoria Beckham-brand V-neck midi dress in the color bordeaux.
-Kelly and cousin Michelle Berzatto both wore Ulla Johnson dresses; Kelly wore the Gisele, and Michelle wore the Devon.
-Donna wore a Dries Van Noten silk shirtdress.

-Sydney wore a "really cool water-blurred camo two-piece set" from the Meryll Rogge spring 2024 ready-to-wear collection.
-Sydney's strappy heels for the wedding were the Marion Parke Lottie 85 Sandal.
-Her earrings were the Donuts design from Agmes.